Rainbow Slabs Rock Climbing

 What seems to be a better river crossing is 0.2 mi. west of Lower Falls.
 Park (wheels off the road) in the EASTBOUND DIRECTION between a "CURVE"-sign and a "PEDESTRIAN /35MPH" sign.
 Cross the road, hop over the guardrail (usually there's a small cairn on one of the posts) and find a small sandy beach.
 Wade across the river.
-Your "target" is an orange, triangular rock on the other side. [photo] Exit the river on the downstream side of a large downed tree.
+Your "target" is an orange, triangular rock on the other side [photo].
+Exit the river on the downstream of the triangular rock, at a large downed tree.
 The Nam--Trail is a few feet into the woods.
-Walk UPSTREAM on the NAM--Trail for 150 feet to a relatively "new" wooden bridge [photo], thence 2 min to the "9KM/ 5.6Mi" sign, where the Nam-- trail meets the new logging road; here the climber's path turns off.
+Walk UPSTREAM on the NAM--Trail for 150 feet to a relatively "new" wooden bridge [photo], thence 1-2 min to the "9KM/ 5.6Mi" sign, where the Nam-- trail meets the new logging road; here the climber's path turns off.
 If the river is low enough to cross here, it takes me less than 20-25min. of hiking (plus 5 min or so to change out of wading shoes) to reach the cliff.
 You could also park at Lower Falls (fee or annual WMNF pass) and walk the 0.1-0.2 mi. up the Kanc. to reach this crossing.

 Classic Climbing Routes at Rainbow Slabs